aileenmcd/scottish_charity_data_app/README.md

 Link to the url of the app: [https://aileen-mcd.shinyapps.io/charity\_data\_app/](https://aileen-mcd.shinyapps.io/charity_data_app/)

 This app allows exploration and visualisation of charities in Scotland.
 It uses information from the Scottish Charity Register (found [here](https://www.oscr.org.uk/about-charities/search-the-register/charity-register-download/)) supplied by the Office of the Scottish Charity Regulator and licensed under the Open Government Licence v.3.0.
+The licence can be found [here](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).

 Users can not only visualise the data (via charts, maps and high level figures) but also download a subset of the main dataset as csv file to allow further exploration by the user.
 For more information on the data see the [data dictionary](https://www.oscr.org.uk/media/3788/2018-07-20-description-of-charity-register-download-fields-updated-08_11_2019.pdf).